Last Updated on January 1, 2023

 8. Maxxis Ardent Race

-This means it is durable enough to withstand harsh conditions.
-But still light enough to maintain speed in races.
 The Ardent Race is a tubeless-ready tire with 27.5-inch and 29-inch variants.
 It also measures 2.2 inches in diameter.

 Pros